ArquiSoft-Grupo-2B/documentation/prototype3/README.md

 ![performance curve 1](./imgs/performance/Performance%20Curve%201.png)

+The system operates under optimal response times until reaching approximately 120 concurrent users in one second.
+Beyond this point, response times begin to increase significantly.
+Therefore the knee in the performance curve is around 120 users/second.
+Around this workload, the system yields the following average metrics, considering the destionation of requests:

+- FRONT	38,33333333 ms
+- AUTH	27876,75 ms
+- FULL	10159 ms

+While a single user request yields the following average metrics:

+- FRONT	12 ms
+- AUTH	480,75 ms
+- FULL	186 ms

 **Hardware arrangement 2:**

 ![performance curve 2](./imgs/performance/Performance%20Curve%202.png)

+The system operates under optimal response times until reaching approximately 100 concurrent users in one second.
+Beyond this point, response times begin to increase significantly.
+Therefore the knee in the performance curve is around 100 users/second.
+Around this workload, the system yields the following average metrics, considering the destionation of requests:

+- FRONT	23,30769231 ms
+- AUTH	20559,5 ms
+- FULL	5364,05 ms

+While a single user request yields the following average metrics:

+- FRONT	4,692307692 ms
+- AUTH	470,5 ms
+- FULL	99,3 ms

 ## Deployment instructions

 This section describes the detailed steps to configure and run the RunPath